 - Define the critical perceived or existing market.
 What areas are the most underserved or will be the most in need in the immediate future and over the next several years?
 How are you preparing your business to address those needs?

 - Identify your target market.
 Who makes up your ideal target demographic?
 Is there any research regarding your potential client pool expanding or needing additional services in the coming months/years?

 - Provide a general profile of your targeted clients.
 What characteristics best define the clients that you anticipate doing the bulk of your business with?
 By knowing your clients and their needs, you can demonstrate your ability to better serve them.

-After reviewing this section, potential investors should have a clear understanding of both the industry you operate in and the customer needs you are fulfilling, as well who those customers are, the scope of your business market and your share of it.
+After reviewing this section, potential investors should have a clear understanding of both the industry you operate in and the customer needs you are fulfilling, as well as who those customers are, the scope of your business market, and your share of it.